We pride ourselves on providing comprehensive care for young eyes.

 To give your child the best start, we recommend a first eye exam between the ages of three and four, before they start school.
 This will allow them time to adapt to new glasses, if they need them, before they start at school.

-There is no minimum age for an eye exam and if you have any concerns, it is important to get your child’s eyes tested at any age.
-Some eye conditions, such as ‘lazy eye’ or a squint can benefit from surgery and have best results when caught as soon as possible.
+There is no minimum age for an eye exam and if you have any concerns, it is important to get your child’s eyes tested, at any age.
+Some eye conditions, such as ‘lazy eye’ or a squint can be treated more effectively the earlier they are caught.

 What Happens in a Child’s Eye Test?